A1esandr/tictactoe/testcases.md

 After each player's move, the computer makes a move

+Player can bet only one type of value during the game

+Player can bet on free fields only

 If three fields horizontally have the same non-empty value - the one who made the last move wins

 If three fields vertically have the same non-empty value - the one who made the last move wins